databrickslabs/dbldatagen/docs/source/extending_text_generation.rst

 ..
-Test Data Generator documentation master file, created by sphinx-quickstart on Sun Jun 21 10:54:30 2020.
+Databricks Labs Data Generator documentation master file, created by sphinx-quickstart on Sun Jun 21 10:54:30 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Extending text generation
+Extending Text Generation
 =========================

 This feature should be considered ``Experimental``.